How to Issue & Auto enroll Client Authentication Certificate for SCCM Clients

-Let’s understand how we can issue a client authentication certificate using Microsoft Active Directory Certificate Services (Public Key Infrastructure / PKI) and configure auto enrollment via Group Policy.
+Let’s understand how we can issue a client authentication certificate using Microsoft Active Directory Certificate Services (Public Key Infrastructure / PKI) and configure auto-enrollment via Group Policy.

-Issue Client Authentication Certificate from Microsoft PKI
+How to Issue a Client Authentication Certificate from Microsoft PKI

 RDP to Certificate Authority Server

-On the Certificate Authority console, right click Certificate Template and click Manage.
+On the Certificate Authority console, right-click Certificate Template and click Manage.

-Right click Workstation Authentication and click Duplicate Template.
+Right-click Workstation Authentication and click Duplicate Template.

-In the General tab, enter SCCM Client Certificate under Template display name.
+In the General tab, enter SCCM Client Certificate under the Template display name.
 Set the validity period as per your requirement.

 In the Certificate Authority console, right-click Certificate Templates, choose New, and then choose Certificate Template to Issue.